Intelligent Monitoring Group (ASX:IMB): This >$200m All Ords company is Australasia’s largest independent security monitoring provider!

 Introduction to Intelligent Monitoring Group (ASX:IMB)

-CY24 has been a pivotal year too with the company snapping up Adeva, AGC Integration and Alarm Assets.
+2024 was a pivotal M&A year too, with the company snapping up Adeva, AGC Integration and Alarm Assets.
 Adeva is a national security provider that was founded in 2013 and provides premier security services and data management technologies.
 It serves both the commercial and home security markets with products including intercoms, CCTV, personal safety alarms and commercial payment solutions.

 In a secure industry, facing further growth